tumut/B-Trees/README.md

 ### Program

-After cloning the repository, you can explore and build the it with the [CLion IDE](https://www.jetbrains.com/clion/).
+After cloning the repository, you can explore and build it with the [CLion IDE](https://www.jetbrains.com/clion/).

 Alternatively, use the following commands at the repository's root folder: